 Other training takes place on the job through in-house training programmes, mentor support, distance learning and some external training.

-Risk surveyors wanting to retain links with on-site work may stay within surveying, where more senior posts are concerned with leading and motivating a home-based workforce and ensuring that team members have adequate training and skills.
-Keeping up to date with recent technological and legal developments and disseminating these to the team is a key part of the role.
+If you want to keep your links with on-site work, you may stay within surveying, where more senior posts are concerned with leading and motivating a home-based workforce and ensuring that team members have adequate training and skills.
+Heads of department and senior managers will be more involved with strategic planning and have a more commercial focus to their jobs.

 With experience, it may be possible to set up your own consultancy or become a partner within a specialist firm of independent surveyors.
 Engineering consultancies often employ in-house risk surveyors.
 You could also move into insurance loss adjusting.